 Other powers redirect a game effect (usually damage).
-When an effect is redirected, the target of the effect changes from its original target to the new one as described in the game text, even if the new target is your opponent's character.
+When an effect is redirected, the target of the effect changes from its original target to the new one as described in the game text, even if that target was not a legal one for the original effect.
 The source of the effect remains unchanged from the original.